Fallenstedt/twitter-stream/README.md

 This project is not production ready.
 There are several things I need to do:
 - [ ] This package streams strings.
 I need to convert json into go structs with [these possible response fields](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/api-reference/get-tweets-search-stream)
-- [ ] This package needs tests
-- [ ] This package needs a complete readme

 ## Examples